-One of the undeniable advantages of cycling is that it allows you to get away farther and faster on the roads or in the mountains/forests.
-But it also means that you'll inevitably find yourself on your own more quickly if something goes wrong.
+One of the undeniable advantages of cycling is that it allows you to escape further and faster on the roads or in the mountains/forests.
+Moreover, with a robust bike bag, you can carry everything you need for your long outings and secure your equipment.
+But this also means that you will inevitably find yourself more quickly alone in case of a problem.

 2. Bike gloves